openwfm/wrf-fire/doc/README_git.txt

 2. Local repository setup

-  The main development repository is located on wrf.cudenver.edu at
+  The main development repository is located on wf.cudenver.edu at

     /home/wrf.git

-  It can be accessed through other computers by instead refering to
+  It can be accessed from other computers by instead refering to

-    ssh://wrf.cudenver.edu/home/wrf.git
+    ssh://wf.cudenver.edu/home/wrf.git

   To "checkout" this repository, use the clone command

     git clone /home/wrf.git

-  This will create a directory ./wrf containing the cloned repository.
+  This will create a directory ./wrf with the files.
+The cloned repository will be created in the hidden directory ./wrf/.git

 3. Branches